ibmresilient/resilient-community-apps/fn_extrahop/README.md

 * Creates a new tag in the ExtraHop environment.

-An example workflow that uses this IBM SOAR function is `Example: Extrahop Reveal(x) create tag`.
+An example workflow that uses this SOAR function is `Example: Extrahop Reveal(x) create tag`.

 * A note is added to the SOAR incident with the status of the action.
 * The data table `Extrahop Tags` is updated.